Skip to content

 Use Cases

-Supports monitoring metric data with data sources as netflow/httpflow.
-For example, monitoring request counts, error counts, and error rates for host data sources labeled as httpflow.
+Supports monitoring Metric data with data sources as netflow/httpflow.
+For example, monitoring HOST data source as httpflow request count, error count, and error rate.

 Detection Configuration